Fall Orange Endive Salad

 • Also, don’t leave out the cayenne pepper (in the recipe card), the smallest ingredient, which will make the flavors pop.

 • And, before serving, drizzle some of the vinaigrette over the salad, toss lightly, and taste.
-If you prefer, you can drizzle additional dressing.
+If you prefer, you can drizzle additional dressing to your preference.

-• If you have leftover dressing, save it for another salad.
+• If you have leftover dressing, keep it chilled, and save it for another salad.

 What to Serve It With

 This salad is perfect to serve with meats, poultry, and seafood dishes.
 And, it’s the ideal side for vegans and vegetarians.
-Some suggestions to serve it with are:
+Here are a few suggestions to serve it with are:

 A salad plate with a serving of an orange endive salad and a fork on the side.